The workplace can be a maze at times. You are often unsure whether what you are doing is politically correct or not, and many times you make mistakes.

 There is a set mindset that we have when addressing problems, which tends to reduce productivity, among other things.

 It also lowers the morale of the employees who are working around to finish the tasks.

-We often don’t think about the root cause of the problem or, rather we think of the problem but don’t broaden our horizons to consider a solution for the problem.
+We often don’t think about the root cause of the problem or, instead, we think of the problem but don’t broaden our horizons to consider a solution for the problem.

 This is the first thing you ought to do if you want to know how to solve a problem.

-Consult the different people associated with the problem; if there are people outside the company that need to be consulted make sure you do so.
+Consult the different people associated with the problem; if there are people outside the company that needs to be consulted, make sure you do so.

 Know how everyone is involved:

 The issue at hand would affect the different people in different ways, taking into account their interests.